WorseDrip031/DP/Project-Structure.md

 |           ├── classified_patches
 |           |   └── 0001 - Pretrained ResNet18 Grouped
 |           |       └── 40448_5120_normal.png            # <y-in-original-WSI>_<x-in-original-WSI>_<patch-type>.png   patch-types: gleason, normal, stroma
+|           ├── finetuned_masks
+|           |   └── 0001 - Pretrained ResNet18 Grouped
+|           |       ├── Annotation.geojson               # Output finetuned masks for all 3 classes in geojson format
+|           |       ├── Gleason_Mask.tif                 # Output finetuned mask for the Gleason class (G3&G4&G5) with size of the original WSI
+|           |       ├── Normal_Mask.tif                  # Output finetuned mask for the Normal class with size of the original WSI
+|           |       └── Stroma_Mask.tif                  # Output finetuned mask for the Stroma class with size of the original WSI
 |           ├── masks
 |           |   └── 0001 - Pretrained ResNet18 Grouped
 |           |       ├── Gleason_Mask.tif                 # Output mask for the Gleason class (G3&G4&G5) with size of the original WSI